netobserv/network-observability-operator/docs/FlowCollector.md

-kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
-Available when the "spec.deploymentModel" is "KAFKA".
+Kafka configuration, allowing to use Kafka as a broker as part of the flow collection pipeline.
+Available when the `spec.deploymentModel` is `KAFKA`.

 <table>
     <thead>